How to Make Your Drama Class More Successful–Lessons Learned from 38 Years of Teaching-High School

 So, here we are at the final grade level of students.
 When I was a beginning teacher, I was certain I wanted to teach and direct high school kids.
 I envisioned having a thriving drama department with a stage at my disposal.
 I figured I would take kids to state level theatre competitions.
 Maybe I’d direct an all school musical once a year.
 Boy, was I wrong!

-Instead, my personal journey includes becoming a youth theatre administrator (3 times), drama teacher in the private and public sector and a director for youth theatre and community theaters (for over 38 years).
+Instead, my personal journey includes becoming a youth theater administrator (3 times), drama teacher in the private and public sector and a director for youth theater and community theaters (for over 38 years).
 Interestingly, I have coached someone else’s kids for the state level and judged many competitions but never actually took them myself to state.

 I’ve directed over 250 plays and musicals in and out of schools.
 I’ve worked out of state, created summer drama camps, developed curriculum and written class plays, created an ELL drama club (the first of its kind in the nation), co-developed a national playwriting contest and a host of other things.
 Overachiever?
 I’d say so.
 I didn’t know myself very well when I was twenty-one years old.
 Did you?